 Mahbub, a retired Secretary to the Government of Bangladesh, has 32 years of diverse experience in the public sector.

 We had a discussion with Mahbub about his career and expert insights.
-Below are edited excerpts from our conversation.
+Below are excerpts from our conversation.

 What was your first paid job?